dragginzgame/local_sns/README.md

 - **2 / [R]** Rebuild Binary - Rebuild the Rust binary (useful after code changes)
 - **0 / Enter** Back to Main Menu

-The menu will automatically check if an SNS is deployed.
-If not, it will prompt you to deploy one on first run.
+After deploying an SNS (option 3 in the simplified menu), the menu automatically refreshes and shows the full main menu on the next iteration.
 You can navigate back to the main menu by pressing **0** or **Enter** in any submenu.

 ### Using Bash Scripts Directly